aazaff/teachPaleobiology/CourseDocuments/paleobiologySyllabus.md

 There are no make-ups for missed assignments.
 Instead, your lowest assignment grade is dropped at the end of the semester – i.e., you get one “freebie” to use for emergencies or even if you just want to take a day off.
 It will automatically be dropped when calculating your final grade, and you do not need to notify me in order for the grade to be dropped.

-In the event of a truly significant medical (or other) emergency that spans for more than two weeks (significance determined entirely at my discretion), you can petition me directly to substitute one two-page essay for each missed lab assignment.
-These essays will require you to write an opinion piece that takes a stance on a controversial topic in paleontology, where your arguments are buttressed by peer-reviewed literature.
-You can see an example make-up essay on the course website.
+In the event of a truly significant medical (or other) emergency that spans for more than two weeks (significance determined entirely at my discretion), you can petition me directly to substitute two additional [writing exercises](https://github.com/aazaff/teachPaleobiology/blob/master/WritingExercises/WritingExample.md) for each missed lab assignment.
+These make-up articles will generally be longer and more sophisticated than the regular readings.

 #### RESEARCH PROPOSAL (60 POINTS TOTAL)